 Costco runs about $35.00 for a pound.

 I think this recipe is great for 2 people.
 It’s makes for an elegant dinner or celebrating a special occasion like New Years Eve, Valentines Day or a date night in.
-With the higher price tag, I wouldn’t use sea bass for entertaining.
+With the higher price tag, I wouldn’t use sea bass for large entertaining.

 I use Honey BBQ seasoning from Flavor God because their seasonings are clean, low in sodium and pack a lot of flavor.